 In many cases, only a dentist can detect fluorosis.
 This condition usually presents as small white spots or lines on the surface of the tooth.
 In the most extreme cases, teeth can become pitted and uneven and have gray, brown, or black spots that form.
 Unfortunately, the effects of fluorosis are permanent; however, cosmetic options may be available to help alter the appearance of teeth later in life.

 How can fluorosis be avoided?

-If you have a young child under the age of 6 or 7, it is important to monitor their exposure to fluoride.
-Use only a small, pea sized amount of toothpaste on their brush and encourage them to spit out their toothpaste instead of swallowing it.
-Some parents may find that using a flavor of toothpaste such as mint may be less enticing to swallow than a flavor such as bubblegum.
-Additionally, keep any fluoride containing mouthwashes or rinses out of reach of your children.
+If you have a young child under 6 or 7, it is important to monitor their fluoride exposure.
+Use only a small, pea-sized amount of toothpaste on their brush and encourage them to spit out their toothpaste instead of swallowing it.
+Some parents may find that using a toothpaste flavor such as mint may be less enticing to swallow than a flavor such as bubblegum.
+Additionally, keep any fluoride-containing mouthwashes or rinses out of reach of your children.